Song Pours Out

 Conspirare Season 2014-15

-The September opener kicks off the season with The Poet Sings, including works set to poetry of Chilean poet Pablo Neruda.
+The September opener kicks off the season with The Poet Sings, including works set to Spanish language poems by Nobel laureate Pablo Neruda.
 The hugely popular Conspirare Christmas hosts charismatic singer-songwriter Ruthie Foster, and in April Conspirare will partner with Texas Performing Arts and Austin Classical Guitar in a major collaboration to premiere Nico Muhly’s How Little You Are.
 In May, Conspirare premieres another commissioned work, This Delicate Universe by Eric Banks, for a cappella choir.
 Conspirare will welcome summer 2015 with a June crowd-pleasing program of Great Choruses from oratorio, opera, and Broadway.

 Conspirare Youth Choirs, directed by Nina Revering, will again amaze audiences with their artistry as they perform Christmas music in December and a spring program in May.
 Conspirare’s popular Big Sing occurs three times throughout the season, including a program at the Blanton Museum of Art, a holiday sing, and a spring sing.